 Mot will provide a clear and progressive future direction for individuals recovering from addiction.
 In addition to accredited training our person centred programme restores self-worth, respect and belonging leading to a bright new future.

-To assist unemployed men aged 20 to 35 years of age that are in recovery from addiction by providing accredited training programmes, advice and guidance that will support them in realizing their own potential.
+To assist unemployed men aged 20 years of age, and older, that are in recovery from addiction by providing accredited training programmes, advice and guidance that will support them in realizing their own potential.
 To enhance the sustainability of their recovery through peer support, individual learning plans, care-planning and progression path planning.